Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Encoding of results

 Most proposals are simply looking for approval for a particular transaction to take place.
-We encode the potential outcomes of the proposal in the following way (calling it "effects"):
+We encode the potential outcomes of the proposal in the following way (calling them "effects"):

 ```haskell
 type Effect =